TiFu/APIChallenge3/README.md

     * no-collection if you want to disable data collection
       * recommended if you just want to test the project
     * no-server if you want to disable the frontend and the API
+7. If you have no data the server will show an error.
+	* if you have installed only the structure: add summoners by either searching for them or using mysql and wait a bit for data-collection to gather data
+	* if you have installed the example database: connect to your mysql server and update game_timestamp in the gains table to a date within 3 days of the current date

 # Disclaimer